14 Bug Report Templates to Copy for QA Testing [2024]

 1) Reporting bugs in GitHub with templates

 A lot of developers use GitHub to build software in teams.
-This makes sense since the original goal of GitHub was to help developers collaborate on code.
+After all, the original goal of GitHub was to help developers collaborate on code.

-As the services grew, they added more features and became a project management tool for building software.
-GitHub has an issue tracker built-in, which makes it easy for developers to keep track of bugs.
+As the service grew, they added more features and became a project management tool for building software.
+GitHub has a built-in issue tracker, which makes it easy for developers to keep track of bugs.

 A well-documented GitHub issue should look like this: